 The best that can be said at this point is that citrus fruits may potentially harbor anti-cancer properties that could help ward off cancer.
 No reputable scientific or medical studies have reported that lemons have definitively been found to be a “proven remedy against cancers of all types,” nor has any of the (conveniently unnamed) “world’s largest drug manufacturers” reported discovering that lemons are “10,000 times stronger than chemotherapy” and that their ingestion can “destroy malignant [cancer] cells.”

 In addition to the information from snopes, the idea also fails on several basic levels.
-First, if chemicals in lemons were found to have reliable anti-cancer properties these chemicals would be isolated and given patients as part of, you guessed it, chemotherapy.
+First, if chemicals in lemons were found to have reliable anti-cancer properties these chemicals would be isolated and given to patients as part of, you guessed it, chemotherapy.
 Chemotherapy is nothing more than a collection of chemicals which have been demonstrated to have an effect on cancer.
 By demonizing chemotherapy the authors are bashing the very thing they are promoting, but lack the proper understanding to realize it.
 Additionally, chemotherapy is tailored to the situation of every individual patient.
 The treatments can vary depending on the type of cancer, the progression of the disease, and the circumstances and lifestyle of the patient.
 Doctors would never recommend chemotherapy without carefully considering these factors and consulting a biopsy of the cancer.
 The blunt idea that a substance ten thousand times stronger than chemo would be good for the patient ignores all these protocols and reveals a deep ignorance of what cancer is or how chemotherapy works.
 Does Facebook really think this is an idea that needs to be put in front of more eyes?

 The last claim is one I find the most egregious.
 This article spreads the idea that doctors are diagnosing healthy patients with cancer for no other reason than to charge them for chemo treatments.
 The idea here is to undermine the trust people put into doctors so that the choice of alternative treatments seems more reasonable.
 The article cites one single doctor who, apparently, admitted to “intentionally and wrongfully diagnosing healthy people with cancer.”
 It then goes on to state “Like him there are thousands of legally practicing Doctors and oncologists in the United States and abroad who are guilty of the same crimes, but because they fly below the radar, they are never caught.”
 One has to wonder though, if these doctors are never caught, how does the author of the article know they exist?
 While I have no doubt that this happens – one can find examples of individual doctors doing all sorts of nefarious things – the article gives no justification for reporting that this is a widespread problem or that medical establishments condone such behavior.